MicrosoftDocs/powerapps-docs/powerapps-docs/user/modern-fluent-design.md

 ![Fields in a model-driven app that has the modern, refreshed look.](media/modern-fields.png)

 ## Turn on the new look
-The modern look is enabled by default.
-End users can enable the new look for their individual model-driven apps in the app by enabling the **Try the new look** feature when using the app.
+End users can enable the new look for their model-driven apps in the app by enabling the **Try the new look** switch in the header of their app.

 ## Provide feedback on the new look
 After using the modern, refreshed look in your model-driven apps, tell us what you think about it in the [Power Apps community forum](https://go.microsoft.com/fwlink/?linkid=2221574).